-What can you expect from this recipe?
+What can you expect?

 Ingredients

-- optional add-in: sea salt flakes -> We know that salted caramel is pure heaven.
+- Optional add-in: sea salt flakes → We know that salted caramel is pure heaven.
 So if you want to add a bit of sea salt flakes to turn this recipe into a salted caramel nice cream, be my guest.
 Let us know in the comments how did it go.

 🛒 You can find detailed measurements for all ingredients in the printable version of the recipe card at the bottom of this post.